 In fact, for specific brands, the difference perceived in the performance of a 32-bit and a 64-bit operating system and computer may be negligible.
 It is not simple math but complex technology.

-The term 64 bit represents the word size and it involves only one facet of the operating system and its internal processing.
 The entire functionality of the operating system will depend on other important components of the computer as well such as:

 - The clock speed of the CPU